frattalab/splicing/README.md

 I have three groups which I put in the group column, and then I don't have any reason to exclude any of the samples so I leave that blank as well.

 *Please* use syntactic names for `sample_name` and `group` (no spaces, don't start with a number, use underscores and not hyphens) I'm not totally sure if that leads to errors, but I would guess it will.

 After that, I've included a column saying which litter the mice came from, but I could include as many additional columns as I like.

-After
 ## Setting up your comparisons

+To compare groups, we need to go int the config/comparisons.yaml and edit it

+Here's an example from the sample sheet above

+knockdownexperiment:
+  column_name:
+    - group
+  wt:
+    - wt
+  hom:
+    - hom
+controlVersusHets:
+  column_name:
+    - group
+  wt:
+    - wt
+  het:
+    - het
+litterComparison:
+  column_name:
+    - litter
+  firstLitters:
+    - one
+    - two
+  secondLitters:
+    - three
+    - four
+    - five

 ## Making the config

 # Final outputs